absolute-quantum/cats-blender-plugin/README.md

 - Added: Model: A lot more models are now compatible (if not please report it to us)
 - Added: Bone Merging: A new feature that can reduce huge groups of bones (useful for Dynamic Bones)
 - Added: Model: Mixamo models are now fixable!
-- Added: Progress notification on serveral operations
+- Added: Progress notification on several operations
 - Added: Model: Joining meshes now applies all unapplied decimation modifiers
 - Added: Model: New "Start/Stop Pose Mode" button
 - Added: Updater: Development branch added to version selection